 - Lie detector tests:

-- not reliable
+- poor reliability

-- not valid
+- poor validity

 - Example: correlation between honesty test and thefts : $r = 0.13$, ($r^2 = .02$) meaning about 2% of variance is explained.

 - Over 95% false positive rate

 - Two thirds of experts call "pseudoscience"

 - Some belief that participation by Psychologists in such testing is violation of ethical principles (Camara & Schneider 1994)

 - Few countries use them (e.g. not used in Europe)